-The only financial instrument held at fair value is the instrument held by the Company in the Speyside SPV, which is fair valued at each reporting date.
-The Company's investment has been classified within level 3 as the investment is not traded and contains unobservable inputs.
-Due to the nature of the investment, it is always expected to be classified as level 3.
-There have been no transfers between levels during the year ended 31 December 2022.
+The investments in Speyside and London Array are held at fair value and are fair valued at each reporting date.
+These investments have been classified within level 3 as the investments are not traded and contain unobservable inputs.
+Due to the nature of the investments, they are always expected to be classified as level 3.
+There have been no transfers between levels during the year ended 31 December 2023.
 Any transfers between the levels would be accounted for on the last day of each financial period.